Medically reviewed by Drugs.com. Last updated on Jun 21, 2022.

 Therapeutic concentrations of rifampin have been shown to inhibit standard microbiological assays for serum folate and Vitamin B12.
 Similar drug-laboratory interactions should be considered for Priftin; thus, alternative assay methods should be considered.

 USE IN SPECIFIC POPULATIONS

-When rifapentine was administered to mated female rats late in gestation, at 0.3 times the human dose (based on body surface area), pup weights and gestational survival (live pups born/pups born) were reduced compared to controls.
-Increased resorptions and post implantation loss, decreased mean fetal weights, increased numbers of stillborn pups, and slightly increased pup mortality during lactation were also noted.
-When pregnant rabbits received rifapentine at doses 0.3 to 1.3 times the human dose (based on body surface area), major fetal malformations occurred including: ovarian agenesis, pes varus, arhinia, microphthalmia and irregularities of the ossified facial tissues.
-At the higher dose, there were increases in postimplantation loss and the incidence of stillborn pups.
+When rifapentine was administered orally to mated female rats late in gestation, at 20 mg/kg/day (0.3 times the human dose based on body surface area), pup weights and gestational survival (live pups born/pups born) were reduced compared to controls.
+Increased resorptions and postimplantation loss, decreased mean fetal weights, increased numbers of stillborn pups, and slightly increased pup mortality during lactation were also noted.
+When pregnant rabbits received oral rifapentine at 10 mg/kg to 40 mg/kg (0.3 times to 1.3 times the human dose based on body surface area) during organogenesis (GD6 to GD18), major fetal malformations occurred including: ovarian agenesis, pes varus, arhinia, microphthalmia, and irregularities of the ossified facial tissues.
+At 40 mg/kg/day, there were increases in postimplantation loss and the incidence of stillborn pups.

 Rifapentine and 25-desacetyl rifapentine are 97.7% and 93.2% plasma protein bound, respectively.
 Rifapentine and related compounds excreted in urine account for only 17% of the administered dose, therefore, neither hemodialysis nor forced diuresis is expected to enhance the systemic elimination of unchanged rifapentine from the body of a patient with Priftin overdose.